-This year in honor of Black History Month, 28 of the most impressive black food bloggers have come together in a virtual potluck to showcase the abounding cuisines that represent us all.
+This year in honor of Black History Month, 28 food bloggers have come together in a virtual potluck to showcase some delicious and amazing recipes.
 The variety of dishes from each blogger spans from vegetarian fare to juicy meat delicacies.
 Each recipe is unique yet accessible and easy to throw down at any time of year.
-Guyanese food is a fusion of Indian, African, and Chinese cuisine, so I was quite delighted to be a part of this initiative.
-Be sure to check out the complete recipe list below and let me know which ones you gave a go.
+Guyanese food is a fusion of African, Chinese, Indian, Portuguese, European, and Indigenous cuisine.
+I was happy to contribute to this new virtual potluck by making one of my favorite rice dishes.
+Be sure to check out the complete recipe list below and let me know which ones you gave a try.

 A special thank you to Meiko, from Meiko and The Dish and Aaron, from The Hungry Hutch for organizing this unifying event.
 A few weeks ago I was in Orlando visiting my parents.
 We stopped into a local roti shop (a fast casual restaurant) for lunch.
 That day I was feeling for some chicken curry, but the server behind the counter had just refilled a pan with lamb fried rice.
 My mouth watered instantly as I saw the steam clouding up the glass barrier.
 I ordered the lamb fried rice with plantains and steamed cabbage and boy, it did not disappoint.
 Since then I have been yearning for a taste of that lamb again.